ScilifelabDataCentre/serve-tutorials/Workshops/Building-sharing-ML-demo-apps/README.md

 ### Customization of the look of your app

 You might want to add a title, description, etc. for your app that should be displayed alongside the input and output.
 These can be specified as parameters of the interface.
-Some of the options are: title, description, article, thumbnail, CSS (see [the Interface documentation](https://www.gradio.app/docs/interface) for all parameters).
+Some of the options are: title, description, article, thumbnail, CSS (see [the Interface documentation](https://www.gradio.app/docs/gradio/interface) for all parameters).
 In the example `example_apps/hello4_app.py` we added some of these parameters.

 There are multiple ways to change the visuals of a Gradio app.
 One way to customize the look is to use [Gradio themes](https://www.gradio.app/guides/theming-guide).
-You can use one of the prebuilt themes (e.g. Glass, Monochrome, Soft) with your app or [create your own theme](https://www.gradio.app/guides/theming-guide).
-The theme can be set by simply specifying the *theme* variable in the interface defition as shown below.
+You can use one of the pre built themes (e.g. Glass, Monochrome, Soft) with your app or [create your own theme](https://www.gradio.app/guides/theming-guide).
+The theme can be set by simply specifying the `theme` variable in the interface definition as shown below.

 ```python
 demo = gr.Interface(fn=greet, inputs="text", outputs="text", theme=gr.themes.Soft())